brennfeu/pp-bot/README.md

 "_this.STR_" means the STR value of the fighter using the move.
 "_opponent.STR_" means the STR value of the opponent of the fighter using the move.
+"_Illegal(X%)_" means that the move is illegal and the judge has X% chance to disqualify you.

 ### __COMMON MOVES :__